miccai-ultrasound/miccai-ultrasound.github.io/asmus21.md

 - Streamlining clinical ultrasound workflow
 - Sonography data science

-This full-day workshop will have an interdisciplinary flavour, and will peer review, publish and discuss the latest findings in this area with participants from academia, industry and clinical practice.
-Accepted full-length manuscripts will be published with Springer and the best papers will be selected for industry-sponsored awards.
-Original research contributions are invited.
-Proof-of-concept research from novel research directions is also encouraged.

-One of the popular features of ASMUS 2020, live demonstrations, will be repeated in ASMUS 2021.
-Capitalising on the unique real-time and portability aspects of ultrasound-based applications, we plan for live demonstrations covering AI, interventional and robotics areas.
-All accepted papers will be offered the option to present a live demonstration.

 ## Keynote Speakers
 TBA - Please check back soon for more information.